jbinfo/instagram_scraper/README.md

 - hashtag

 ## Purchase
-If you’re interesting to purchase this tool, please follow this link [https://goo.gl/5SyXEi](https://goo.gl/5SyXEi) and click on the buy button, money is in escrow until you’re satisfied and then accept the invoice.
+If you’re interesting to purchase this scraper, please follow this link [https://goo.gl/5SyXEi](https://goo.gl/5SyXEi) and click on the buy button, money is in escrow until you’re satisfied and then accept the invoice.

 ## Support
 The scraper come with a documentation.